Laurae2/R_Installation/README.md

 export PATH="$PATH:/usr/lib/cuda/bin:/usr/lib/x86_64-linux-gnu"
 ```

-Download NCCL: https://developer.nvidia.com/nccl - we will assume it is nccl-repo-ubuntu1804-2.3.7-ga-cuda10.0_1-1_amd64.deb.
+If you are using multiple NVIDIA GPUs, download NCCL: https://developer.nvidia.com/nccl - we will assume it is nccl-repo-ubuntu1804-2.3.7-ga-cuda10.0_1-1_amd64.deb.
 Run the following:

 ```sh
 sudo dpkg -i nccl-repo-ubuntu1804-2.3.7-ga-cuda10.0_1-1_amd64.deb